 Shanghai Jewish Refugees Museum

 Located in the Hongkou District, the Shanghai Jewish Refugees Museum is an important component of the “Tilanqiao Historic Area” and serves as a witness commemorating the phase of history when the Jewish refugees lived in Shanghai.
 In the “Designated Area for Stateless Refugees” in Tilanqiao area, about 20,000 Jewish refugees lived harmoniously with local citizens, overcoming numerous difficulties together.
 The place became a ghetto where both Jews and Chinese shared years of hardship."Tilanqiao Historic Area" is still relatively well preserved as a Jewish residential area at that time.
-It is the only historical site in China that can reflect the life of Jewish refugees during World War II.
+It is the only historical site in China that can reflect the life of Jewish refugees during World War II, and a must-visit site for jews who travel in Shanghai.

 shanghai jewish refugees museum